PHSKC-APDE/hyrule/example_workflow/train_pairs.md

 ## Starting fresh

-Any good record linkage workflow requires manually labeled pairs of records as estimating metrics of model performance and deciding on a cutoff threshold requires manually evaluating pairs.
+Any good record linkage workflow requires manually labeled pairs of records to estimate metrics of model performance and to decide on a match threshold.
 Machine learning linkage pipelines have an additional use for these pairs: fitting the match score model(s).

-When beginning a new project, manually labeled pairs for the input datasets are probably not available and need to be created.
+When beginning a new project, manually labeled pairs for the input datasets are probably need to be created.
 A good way to select pairs for manual evaluation is to use a model or metric that can serve as an approximate match score and select pairs across the score spectrum.
 These initial match scores can be estimated through a few (non-comprehensive) mechanisms:

 1. Use predictions from an existing model, either one from another project and/or one trained on fake data.
-As long as the data cleaning/variable creation approach is sufficiently similiar than the resulting match scores will provide a good first match score estimate.
-If you are lucky, then maybe that is all you need.
-The overall idea is to do some bootleg transfer learning.
+As long as the data cleaning/variable creation approach is sufficiently similar the resulting match scores will provide a good first estimate.
+If you are lucky, maybe that is all you need.
 2. Use predictions from a probabilistic model like splink.
 Worst case, you can use the results to generate some training data (or maybe even use it as a predictor).
 Best case, the probabilistic model is good enough for your use case and you are done with the project early.
-3. Compute some distance metrics on key variables (e.g., jaro-winkler distance on first name and last name), scale them, and take an average.
+3. Compute some distance metrics on key variables (e.g., Jaro-Winkler distance on first name and last name), scale them, and take an average.
 Assuming the valences are aligned, you’ll have a good enough starting point.

-The goal is to generate pairs across the match score spectrum to fit a first model; about 100 evaluated pairs is enough to get started.
-While you can get fancy with how you select the pairs for manual evaluation, random sampling within quantiles is usually good enough.
+When generating pairs across the match score spectrum to fit a first model; about 100 - 200 evaluated pairs is enough to get started.
+While you can get fancy with how you select the pairs for manual evaluation, random sampling within quantiles is a good default approach.

 Note: This section assumes you have already completed a first draft of the blocking scheme and therefore have a universe of possible pairs to